sdkbox-doc/en/docs/qa/cocos_creator.md

 ### IMPORTANT

-Make sure backup `sdkbox_config.json`, `./build/jsb-default/res` will be removed every time after Build Project in Cocos Creator build windows
+Make sure backup `sdkbox_config.json` if you delete `./build/jsb-default` folder, your sdkbox configuration will be lost